 Last Updated on

-Now, take a deep breath, and read on for the simple steps you need to know about recovering unsaved files, and saving your own bacon – the whole process is so fast and easy that you will have fixed the problem before anyone becomes aware that a problem even exists.
+Now, take a deep breath, and read on for the simple steps you need to know about recovering unsaved files, and saving your bacon.
+The whole process is so fast and easy that you will have resolved the problem before anyone becomes aware that a problem even exists.
 Smooth.

 How To Recover An Unsaved Word Document